Dhairya-Rupala/avoid-unnecessary-rerenders/readme.md

+## Problem Name

+Avoid unnecessary re-renders.

+## Problem Statement

-You have a UI that creates a basic business card from user details.
-The UI consists of three parts: the header, the user form, and the business card preview.
+You have an App that creates a basic business card from user details.
+The App consists of three parts: the header, the user form, and the business card preview.
+There are some bugs in the App which needs to be fixed.

 ## Issues